missionpinball/mpf/docs/index.rst

 Welcome to MPF Developer's documentation!
 =========================================

-This is the developer / API reference for MPF v|version|.
+This is the developer / API reference for The Mission Pinball Framework (MPF)
+|version|.

 Contents: